 34. Grey with greenery

 Hardy succulents and hanging vines really make a bathroom come alive.
 They love the moisture and steaminess and bathroom plants seem to thrive in this environment.
-The wall shelves provide extra space to add plants and other pieces of decor to this small basic bathroom.
+Installing shelves provide extra space to add plants and other pieces of decor to a small basic bathroom.

 35. On trend details